Sure Dividend

 Growth Prospects

-From 2011 through 2021, Aflac grew earnings-per-share by an average compound rate of 7.4% per year, although part of that improvement is tax reform-related.
+From 2007 through 2020, Aflac grew earnings-per-share by an average compound rate of 8.8% per year, although part of that improvement is tax reform-related.
 Also, remember that the Yen was generally weakening against the dollar for a good amount of the last decade.
-Results for 2021 were especially impressive amid the pandemic.

 Source: Investor Presentation